-Singing Violetta is outstanding young soprano Claudia Boyle.
-She is joined by rising tenor Lukhanyo Moyake as Alfredo, in his UK debut.
+This is Daniel Kramer’s debut production as ENO Artistic Director.
+Young soprano Claudia Boyle will be performing as Violetta, with tenor Lukhanyo Moyake portraying Alfredo, in his UK debut.
 Conductor Leo McFall makes his ENO debut in a production that showcases the award-winning ENO Chorus and Orchestra.

 Sung in English, with surtitles projected above the stage.